nypesap/nypesap.github.io/docs/blog/posts/0004-adaptation-active.md

 ---
-title: Blog: How to check if adaptation project changes are active
+title: Blog How to check if adaptation project changes are active
 description: Step-by-step procedure on how to check if the adaptation project is active.
 authors:
   - greg